Interpretable Neural Network Decoupling: Architecture Decoupling

-\textbf{KL-divergence Loss.} After maximizing the mutual information $I(c;\mathbf{z}^l)$, it only guarantees that the filter selection depends on the input image.
-However, it is uncertain whether the filters become different (\emph{i.e.} detect different objects).
-If a filter only responds to a specific object, it will be inactivated when the input does not contain this object.
-By limiting each filter only responding to a specific category, they can be disentangled to detect different objects.
-Thus, we minimize the KL-divergence between the output of the current layer and its corresponding architecture encoding to ensure that the overall filter responses have a similar distribution to the responses of the selected subset.
-To align the dimension of the convolution output and the architecture encoding, we downsample $\mathcal{Y}^l$ to $\mathbf{y}^l \in \mathbb{R}^{N}$ using global average pooling.
-Then the KL-divergence loss is defined as:
+\textbf{KL-divergence Loss.} After decoupling the network architecture, we guarantee that the filter selection depends on the input image.
+However, it is uncertain whether the filters become different (\emph{i.e.,} detect different objects), which obstructs us from further interpreting the network.
+If a filter only responds to a specific semantic concept, it will not be activated when the input does not contain this feature.
+Thus, by limiting filters to only respond to specific category, they can be disentangled to detect different categories.
+To achieve this goal, we minimize the KL-divergence between the output of the current layer and its corresponding architecture encoding vector, which ensures that the overall responses of filters have a similar distribution to the responses of the selected subset.
+To align the dimension of the convolution output and architecture encoding vector, we further downsample $\mathcal{Y}^l$ to $\mathbf{y}^l \in \mathbb{R}^{N}$ using global average pooling.
+Then, the KL-divergence loss is defined as:

-As the output of filters is limited based on the result of filter selection, it will become unique and only detects a specific object.
-Thus, the filters are different from each other, each of which performs its own function.
-We further to prove the following theorem to reveal the advantage of our loss function.
+As the output of filter is limited by the result of filter selection, it will be unique and only detects the specific object.
+Thus, all filters are different from each other, \emph{i.e.,} each one performs its function.